 New code may also be added.
-No application may ever rely on the output of the dir() function on any object remaining stable, nor on any object's all attribute, nor on any object's dict not having new keys added to it.
+Applications must not depend on the output of the dir() function on any object remaining stable, nor on any object's all attribute, nor on any object's dict not having new keys added to it.
 These may happen in any maintenance or bugfix release, no matter how minor.